 Best External Hard Drives for Mac iMore 2021

 We understand that your data is important to you.
 Whether it's personal documents, important work files, or just making sure you have everything you need to be backed up, you can never be too safe.
 The best external hard drives for macOS Big Sur are not only useful for storing data but are an excellent way to transport files from one location to another.
-When you consider price, ease of use, and portability, the Seagate Backup Plus Slim is the most reliable hard drive you can carry around with you at all times.
+When you consider price, ease of use, and portability, the Seagate Ultra Touch HDD is the most reliable hard drive you can carry around with you at all times.

 - Best capacity: WD 6TB My Book Desktop External Hard Drive

-- Best Thunderbolt 3 drive: LaCie Rugged Thunderbolt
+- Best Thunderbolt 3 drive: LaCie Rugged SSD Pro (1TB)

 - Best fast drive: Samsung X5 Portable SSD (1TB)

-If you want a reliable external hard drive with a decent amount of storage, is super easy to carry around, and has a very affordable price tag, the Seagate Backup Plus Slim is the best option for most people.
+If you want a reliable external hard drive with a decent amount of storage that is super easy to carry around and has a very affordable price tag, the Seagate Ultra Tough HDD is the best option for most people.
 Formatted for Windows and Mac right out of the box, it's easy to carry all your essential documents from desktop to laptop without missing a beat.

-The Seagate Dashboard backup system is a fantastic simple tool that can let you schedule backups to ensure you never miss any critical files you need in case something terrible happens to your computer.
+The Seagate Dashboard backup system is a fantastic simple tool that lets you schedule backups to ensure you never miss any critical files you need if something terrible happens to your computer.
 You can set automatic backups daily, weekly, or monthly and change the frequency whenever you want.

 - Great backup software